 - R-500 The Surveillance Status Report MUST be reported: - when there is a change in status of a surveillance - Up: Surveillance is activated. - Down: Surveillance is deactivated. - Error: An error occurred.
-The second text field adds explanatory text. - Unknown: Indeterminate status
+The second text field adds explanatory text. - Unknown: Indeterminate status - or to notify the LEA, on a periodic basis that surveillance is continuing/still active (i.e., a "heartbeat").
+The heartbeat timer is configurable in seconds and SHOULD NOT exceed fifteen minutes. - Heartbeat

-&lt;sup>13 CBI2.0-N-07.0517-1, 10/23/07.
+&lt;sup>20 CBI2.0-N-07.0517-1, 10/23/07.